#1 Alternative to Meta Workplace.

 1. Complex intranet structures, particularly those perplexing for less experienced users, often result in low utilization rates.
 This issue is particularly prevalent with first-generation intranets.
 Additionally, the full-text search function on modern intranets frequently falls short of expectations, leaving room for improvement.

 2. Employee insecurity regarding what they are allowed to share and distribute via systems like SharePoint poses a significant concern, as highlighted by a study conducted by the University of Duisburg-Essen.
 This uncertainty creates the potential for security breaches, even though intranet providers typically maintain high-security standards.
 However, without proper training, employees may unknowingly share internal information or provide unauthorized access to sensitive content.
-It emphasizes the need for comprehensive training programs to address these insecurities and promote responsible usage of the intranet system.
+It emphasizes the need for comprehensive training programmes to address these insecurities and promote responsible usage of the intranet system.

 3. Costs and effort play a significant role in ensuring the intranet delivers personalized and valuable content.
 According to intranet expert Patrik Kolligs, achieving this goal requires a substantial integration effort and one-time costs ranging from 30,000 to 200,000 euros, as outlined in his guest article on intranet implementation.
 Moreover, operating the intranet requires ongoing resources.
 It's crucial to meticulously plan and establish the intranet and continuously evaluate its functionalities.
 Failing to do so may result in negative consequences and distractions, rendering the intranet less effective or potentially harmful.